 - Marriage Celebrant Services

-- Wedding Tips
+- Wedding Locations

 - and so on …

-Step 3: Select Relevant Category Names
+Step 3: Choose Relevant Category Headings

 Step 4: Set Up Categories

-(WordPress Posts Menu – Categories)
+(Posts Menu – Categories)

-This brings you to the ‘Categories’ screen …
+This opens the ‘Categories’ panel …

-(Categories screen – Add New Category section)
+(Categories panel – Add New Category section)

-(WordPress Post Categories panel – Add New Category section fields)
+(Categories panel – Add New Category section fields)

 You can also create “nested’ or hierarchical categories for your posts …

-To add a new category while creating or editing a post:
+If you need to add a new category while creating or editing a post:

 - Click on the ‘+Add New Category’ link,